 In FCC v.
 Pacifica Foundation, the Court considered whether the Federal Communications Commission could, consistent with the First Amendment, punish a broadcaster who chose to play over the air at 2 o'clock on a weekday afternoon a twelve-minute "Filthy Words" monologue by George Carlin.
 In a narrow 5 to 4 decision, the Court upheld the FCC's authority to channel broadcasts containing indecent words to late-night broadcast hours when children are unlikely to comprise much of the audience.
 The Court based its holding on the lower level of First Amendment protection extended to broadcasting, the ability of broadcasts to zap listeners without warning in the privacy of their own living rooms, and the need to protect children from harmful speech.
 The dissenters, meanwhile, complained that the Court majority demonstrated "acute ethnocentric myopia."

-and that the speech might have been caused discomfort to many of the 14
+speech might have been caused discomfort to many

-and 15-year-old students who constituted a "captive audience."
+of the 14 and 15-year-old students who constituted

 In FCC v Fox Television (2009), the Court by a 5 to 4 vote upheld (as against an administrative law challenge) an FCC rule that fined broadcasters for even the fleeting, one-time use of the "F"-word and the "S"-word.
 Justice Scalia wrote for the Court that "The commission could reasonably conclude that the pervasiveness of foul language, and the coarsening of public entertainment in other media such as cable, justify more stringent regulation of broadcast programs so as to give conscientious parents a relatively safe haven for their children."
 Scalia noted, however, that the Court's decision was narrow and did not address the First Amendment question raised by the FCC's order, sending the case back to the court of appeals for further consideration of that issue.
 Justice Thomas, concurring, said he was "open" to a review of the court's precedents that allowed a "deep intrusion into the First Amendment rights of broadcaster."
 Justice Ginsburg, writing for the four dissenters, welcomed a constitutional challenge: "There is no way to hide the long shadow the First Amendment casts over what the commission has done.
 Today's decision does nothing to diminish that shadow."